qwertie/loyc.net/_posts/2016-05-28-potential-new-les.md

 Precedence issues with WebAssembly
 ----------------------------------

-LES doesn't permit custom syntax, but you can exploit its built-in syntax creatively.
+LES does not permit custom syntax, but you can exploit its built-in syntax creatively.
 That's what I did when I proposed the following ways to express certain operators:

     function foo($x : i32) : i32 {...}
     br exit => result_value                // unconditional branch